aborroy/alf-tengine-xml/README.md

         http://shared-file-store:8099/alfresco/api/-default-/private/sfs/versions/1/file
 ```

-✅ **Key Configuration Updates:**
+**Key Configuration Updates:**
 - Register the XML transformer with **transform-router**.
     - URL: `http://transform-xml:8090/` (default).
     - Queue Name: `xml-engine-queue` (defined in `application-default.yaml`).
 - Define the **transform-xml** service and link it to ActiveMQ and Shared File Store services.

-📌 *Ensure you have built the Docker image (`alfresco-tengine-xml`) before running Docker Compose.*
+*Ensure you have built the Docker image (`alfresco-tengine-xml`) before running Docker Compose.*

----

-## 📂 Defining an XML Folder Rule in Alfresco Share
+## Defining an XML Folder Rules in Alfresco Share

-To automatically extract metadata from XML files uploaded to a specific folder, set up a folder rule in Alfresco Share:
+To automatically extract metadata from XML files uploaded to a specific folder or updated, set up a pair of folder rules in Alfresco Share:

 1. Open [http://localhost:8080/share/](http://localhost:8080/share/) in your browser.
 2. Navigate to the desired folder.